MichaelGrafnetter/RPCFilterManager/.github/README.md

 ### Name Pipe IP Address Filtering

-Filters containing IP address conditions will never match RPC over named pipe traffic.
-This might finally change in Windows 11 25H2.
+Filters containing IP address conditions will never match RPC over named pipe traffic on system versions lower than Windows 11 25H2.

 ### Named Pipe Authentication

 The filtering engine sometimes identifies authentication type as `RPC_C_AUTHN_NONE` instead of `RPC_C_AUTHN_WINNT` and authentication level as `RPC_C_AUTHN_LEVEL_DEFAULT` instead of `RPC_C_AUTHN_LEVEL_PKT_PRIVACY` for `ncacn_np` traffic.
 This seems to be the case of the `MS-SCMR` protocol, while `MS-TSCH` and `MS-EVEN` behave as expected.
 Further investigation is required.

+### Authentication Level Matching

+Kerberos vs. Negotiate authentication type matching seems to be unreliable.

 ### Local RPC Calls